What Makes This N26 Review Different?

 Why Were N26 Customers So Angry?

-This is good question.
+This is a good question.
 It appears that several other German banks also underwent similar issues, but most of N26’s customers never heard of this as they don’t speak German – which why they chose N26 in the first place.

 Many N26 customers are also quite young, have not had much experience with banks before, and often have irregular spending habits.
 They also hadn’t been in Germany for long enough to have opened an account with any other banking provider, which means they had nothing to compare N26 against.